galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 All of these example tests become available when you set up a Galasa example project within Eclipse.

 If you are using the Galasa zipped distribution you must use Gradle to build your projects, so follow the instructions in the _Creating an example Galasa project using Gradle_ section.
-If you are using the Docker image that is provided with the zipped distribution, complete the steps in the  _Creating an example Galasa project using Docker_ section first and then complete the stemps in the _Creating an example Galasa project using Gradle_ section.
+If you are using the Docker image that is provided with the zipped distribution, complete the steps in the  _Creating an example Galasa project using Docker_ section first and then complete the steps in the _Creating an example Galasa project using Gradle_ section.

 If you are using the Galasa plug-in from the update site, use Maven to build your projects, following the instructions in the _Creating an example Galasa project using Maven_ section.